Before you start this backup to external media. This could be CD, DVD, USB

 Whether or not Vista will see your RAID array is hard to tell from your

 description.
-You will probably have to install the RAID driver during the
+You will probably have to install the RAID driver

 Vista install.
 Make sure you have the appropriate Vista driver (32 bit or 64